 I’m now in insert mode so I can carry on by entering the new text.

 Vim may seem to have a steep learning curve, but by mastering a few commands you can quickly achieve greater productivity than you could with a regular text editor.
-What are some other Vim commands that you use every day?
+What are some Vim commands you use every day?